status-im/nim-metrics/README.md

 ## Introduction

-Metrics client library supporting the [Prometheus](https://prometheus.io/) monitoring toolkit.
+Nim metrics client library supporting the [Prometheus](https://prometheus.io/) monitoring toolkit.

 ## Installation

-You can install the developement version of the library through nimble with the following command
+You can install the developement version of the library through Nimble with the following command
 ```
 nimble install https://github.com/status-im/nim-metrics@#master
 ```